oliverius/logo/docs/part1.md

 </script>
 ```

-And we will get the value `Inside` in the console as expected.
+And we will get the value in the console as expected.
 This is similar to what you can see in a lot of [jQuery](https://api.jquery.com/ready/#ready-handler) code, which in our case would be:

 ```javascript